tantawy97/EventSchedulingAndRegistration/README.md

 Port: 5433

 ### --- Please Note ---
+    if you want to login by Admin please use this
+    E-mail: Admin@Admin.com
+    Password: 1234
-    if you want to login by Admin please use this E-mail: Admin@Admin.com All Event And EventRegistration endpoints is Authorized only Admin Can create Event in this post endpoint:https://localhost:7081/api/Event
+    All Event And EventRegistration endpoints is Authorized only Admin Can create Event in this post endpoint:https://localhost:7081/api/Event